-Aspect Performance Indicator Waste generation Waste generation has been minimised, as evidenced by: - an increase in the amount or type of waste recycled; - a decrease in the amount of waste generated that is disposed of to licensed landfill facilities; and/or no practicable opportunities for additional waste minimisation have been identified to those currently being implemented.
+Aspect Performance Indicator Waste generation Waste generation has been minimised, as evidenced by: - an increase in the amount or type of waste recycled; a decrease in the amount of waste generated that is disposed of to licensed landfill facilities; and/or - no practicable opportunities for additional waste minimisation have been identified to those currently being implemented.
 Storage of waste Waste has been separated and stored according to type in appropriate storage facilities (e.g. sealed containers for liquid waste).
 Handling and disposal of waste The transport of particular waste types has been tracked in accordance with NSW EPA waste tracking requirements.
 Metropolitan Coal's waste management contracts, where relevant, specify that the waste is to be transported by an appropriately licensed contractor and disposed of at an appropriately licensed facility.
-Coal reject characteristics Sampling of coal rejects has been conducted in accordance with the applicable Resource Recovery Exemption/Order.